alu129156/Custom-enigma/README.md

 ## 📖Description
 This project provides a tool for decrypting messages encoded with a custom Enigma M3 machine.
 It uses a combination of **backtracking** and **hill climbing** techniques to optimize the plugboard configuration and find the correct decryption key.

-The system explores possible plugboard configurations using backtracking while employing hill climbing to refine and select the most promising configurations.
+The system explores a huge set of possible plugboard configurations using backtracking while employing hill climbing to refine and select the most promising configurations.

 ---